 Deciding what to do about your pregnancy is one of the most important decisions you will ever make in your life.
 No matter what you decide, your life will never be the same.
 Making sure you have accurate information on all your options before you make a final decision is smart.

-1. You need to know if you are actually pregnant.
+Verify you are actually pregnant.
 We can help you verify this with a medical-grade pregnancy test that is 99% accurate when administered properly.
 All our volunteers and medical staff have been trained to do this.

 The cervix is sometimes softened using laminaria or vaginal medication the night before the procedure.

 On the day of the procedure, a local anesthetic is injected into the cervix.

 The abortionist then stretches the cervix open using metal dilating rods, gradually increasing the size.